tinyledmatrix/NeoPixel_HD-Feather-Wing/README.md

 More Information and Images also here: https://hackaday.io/project/168448

 Inspired and based on Adafruit's NeoPixel FeatherWing, but with more Pixels!
+This readme is also partly transfered from Adafruit.

 You can find the original here: http://www.adafruit.com/products/2945  or